On this page

 • Landfill hotspots are areas of high temperature deep within landfills that generate localised smoke and strong odours.

-• There are two communities impacted by the remediation works.
+• There are two communities impacted by the landfill hotspots.
 To the north (Kealba, Keilor, Keilor Downs) and to the west (St Albans, St Albans East, Sunshine) of the landfill.
-EPA officers have also experienced offensive odours.

 • Community members have reported health symptoms which are contributing to significant community distress.
 These include: